nortikin/sverchok/docs/nodes/surface/nurbs_birail.rst

 By default it is supposed that initially the provided profile curve(s) lie in XOY plane.
 However, there is an option to instruct the node to try to figure out correct rotation of profile curve(s).
 Note that this option may result in precision loss in some cases.
+Or, in other cases, it can guess desired profile rotation incorrectly.
+In such cases, you will have to place your profile curves in XOY plane and disable "Auto rotate" flag.

 The node works by placing several copies of profile curve along the path curves, and then lofting (skinning) between them.
 If several profile curves